Last updated: October 29, 2025

 - Is related to greater cognitive control, with the person acknowledging their purpose.

 Much evidence shows that living a purposeful life is associated with better health.
-Aliya Alimujiang and colleagues analysed data from 6985 people recruited aged over 50 years, investigating the association between the initially measured purposefulness and health 15 or more years later.
-They found higher levels of purpose in life were associated with lower all-cause mortality.
-Randy Cohen and colleagues found the same in a meta-analysis of ten prospective studies, including 136,256 people.
+Aliya Alimujiang and colleagues analysed data from 6985 people aged 50 years or more, investigating the association between the initially measured purposefulness and health 15 or more years later.
+They found that higher levels of purpose in life were associated with lower all-cause mortality.
+Randy Cohen and colleagues found the same in a meta-analysis of 10 prospective studies involving 136,256 people.

 In a detailed discussion of Purposefulness as a critical factor in functioning, disability and health, Joshua Lee and colleagues suggest that purposefulness links a person with their narrative identity and experiences.
-They suggest that an active focus on the purpose someone has in their life, often increasing their awareness and helping them articulate their purpose, may help the rehabilitation process.
+They suggest that an active focus on the purpose in someone’s life, often increasing their awareness and helping them articulate it, may support the rehabilitation process.

 Maslow’s needs.